ESC101: Praxis I

 Professor Roger Carrick

-Roger Carrick is an Assistant Professor, Teaching Stream, in the Division of Engineering Science and the Department of Mechanical & Industrial Engineering.
+Professor Roger Carrick is an Assistant Professor, Teaching Stream, in the Division of Engineering Science and the Department of Mechanical & Industrial Engineering.
 Professor Carrick has a background in mechanical engineering.
 He completed both his undergraduate and masters education at the University of Waterloo.
 Before joining the Praxis team, he served as the Designer-in-Residence in the Department of Mechanical Engineering at York University, where he helped set up the Engineering Design curriculum.
-Through this role, he found that he enjoyed teaching and went on to complete his PhD there as well.
+Through this role, he enjoyed teaching and completed his PhD there.
 His research interests include project-based learning, knowledge integration through design, and integrating CAD training in engineering curriculum.

 Praxis students prototyping designs in the Myhal Light Fabrication Facility.
 (It’s worth noting that “Light Fabrication” is “Light” as in “Not Heavy Fabrication”.
 They do NOT make light in this facility.
 Making light would be, strangely enough, “Heavy Fabrication”, not Light Fabrication at all.)